ServerlessLife/lambda-live-debugger/README.md

 npx lld
 ```

 But you probably need to tweak some settings.
-You can do it via CLI parameters or, better run a wizard:
+You can do it via CLI parameters or, better, run a wizard:

 ```
 lld -w